onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 # React to Angular
 <img width="815" alt="React to Angular" src="https://user-images.githubusercontent.com/1016365/29733693-442bba1a-89a3-11e7-95de-4cafc89974eb.png">

-While many React concepts can be found in Angular, you should be aware of quite a few architectutral differences from React to Angular.
-Here's a quick list of differences.
+While many React concepts can be found in Angular, there are quite a few architectural differences from React to Angular that you should be aware of.

 ## Design Differences